guoquyizhiqu/vue-project/BRC-web/src/views/admin/core/README.md

-it's the home page of the whole project.
+it's the home page of the admin modules.